- Dorie J. Gilbert, Ph.D.

-Funded by The University of Texas System, the UT TRANSFORM program seeks to launch an evolutionary ecosystem to transform University innovations into commercially viable opportunities.
+Funded by The University of Texas System, UT TRANSFORM (Translational Research Advancement Network to Support, Fund, Organize, Roll-out, and Motivate UT Innovations) program seeks to launch an evolutionary ecosystem to transform University innovations into commercially viable opportunities.
 The UT TRANSFORM Program is designed to stimulate education in innovation, entrepreneurship, and commercialization; create a platform to identify promising and competitive technologies; and to provide the inventors with an appropriate support network to help develop, seed fund, and commercialize these technologies.

 Survey measures will include the following: